 Clinical and counseling military psychologists are responsible for assessing, diagnosing, and treating military personnel with mental or emotional disorders.
-They may be charged with trying to discover the extent of a soldier’s emotional trauma, for instance, and recommending a course of treatments.
-Some of the more common problems that plague military personnel may include post-traumatic stress syndrome, depression, grief, anxiety, and sleep problems.
+They may be charged with trying to discover the extent of emotional trauma, for instance, and recommending a course of treatments.
+Some of the more common problems that plague military personnel may include PTSD, depression, grief, anxiety, and sleep problems.

 Treatment of mental and emotional disorders suffered by enlisted individuals will usually vary, depending on the type and severity of the disorder.
 Military psychologists will often offer counseling and therapy, though.
-Cognitive behavioral therapy and exposure therapy are two very common treatment options used for soldiers experiencing symptoms of post-traumatic stress disorder and anxiety.
+Cognitive behavioral therapy and exposure therapy are two very common treatment options used on those experiencing symptoms of PTSD and anxiety.
 Individual, group, and family therapy sessions might also be used as well.
 Enlisted military personnel might receive treatment at any time, either before deployment, during active duty, or after they return home.

 Loved ones of enlisted military personnel can also benefit from the services of military psychologists.
 Parents, spouses, and children, for instance, may need help coping with the separation of a loved one once he or she is deployed.
 Grief counseling is also usually available to family members and loved ones of military personnel that have been killed in the line of duty.